rizazainudin/riza/README.md

-# Hey!
+# Hey! 👋

-### **About me**
+### About me
-My name is [Riza Zainudin](https://www.linkedin.com/in/riza-zainudin/) and I am a full-time data analyst with a certificate from [The Center of Applied Data Science] (https://www.linkedin.com/company/thecads), I have completed a data analyst track training last February 2021
+My name is [Riza Zainudin](https://www.linkedin.com/in/riza-zainudin/) and I am a full-time data analyst with a certificate from [The Center of Applied Data Science (CADS)](https://www.linkedin.com/company/thecads/), I have completed a data analyst track training last February 2021.
+I believe that data tells us more than just numbers, it helps us to understand our users and their desires.

-About Me
-My name is Jay Sueno and I'm a novice data scientist with a certificate from UC San Diego in Data Science and Visualization.
-I believe that artifical intelligence and machine learning are the next industrial revolution and can be a cause for good in the world.
-It's up to humans like you and me to guide that future.

-One of the paradigms I ascribe to is intersectional activism to solve the challenges of our world.
-Climate change, inequality, environmental justice, technology, education, race, and human ingenuity are interconnected.
-I believe that through data we can find patterns and educate ourselves to choose the best decisions.

-Index
+I’m aiming to progress my career, and I'm seeking opportunities in maximizing my potential and developing new skills related to data science and analytics.
+I'm motivated by digging into data.
+Give me a spreadsheet and questions, and I'm eager to figure out what's driving the numbers.
+Being able to provide that essential information is really motivating.